-Macedonia: Thermal power plants lead in the production of electricity7.
-May 2014. / SEE Energy News
+Macedonia: Thermal power plants lead in the production of electricity, SEE Energy News

 In February 2014 in Macedonia, the total consumption of all types of energy was: 749.141 MWh of electricity, 1.885 million cubic meters of gas, 618.696 tons of coal and 58.214 tons of oil products